Emission intensity of agriculture in Europe

 - No rationale references available

-The indicator is used to illustrate decoupling of economic growth (Gross Value Added-GVA) from the environmental impact (nutrient losses).The indicator displays the percentage of change in emission of nutrients to water from agriculture (expressed as nutrient balance) plotted together with the change in the gross value added (GVA) of the agriculture industry over the same period of time (between 2000-2008).
+The indicator is used to illustrate decoupling of economic growth (Gross Value Added-GVA) from the environmental impact (nutrient losses).The indicator displays the percentage of change in emission of nutrients from agriculture (expressed as nutrient balance) plotted together with the change in the gross value added (GVA) of the agriculture industry over the same period of time (between 2000-2008).
 Absolute decoupling occurs when the environmentally relevant variable is stable or decreasing while the economic driving force is growing.
 Relative decoupling occurs when the growth rate of the emission is positive, but less than the growth rate of the GVA.

 Changes in nutrient emissions from agriculture (nutrient balance) between 2000-2008 (separately for nitrogen and phosphorus) are expressed in %, where the values recorded in 2000 represent 100%.
-Changes in GVA generated by agriculture sector between 2000-2008 are expressed in %, where the values recorded in 2000 represent 100%.
+Changes in GVA generated by the agriculture sector between 2000-2008 are expressed in %, where the values recorded in 2000 represent 100%.

 Emission intensity is expressed in tonnes of pollutant per one million EURO of GVA.